In-patient luxury rehab center in Thailand

 2. Regular exercise

-The biggest obstacle for many people is sticking to the workout regimen.
+The biggest obstacle for most people is sticking to a workout regimen.
 One way to solve that problem is to choose activities that you enjoy.
-Additionally, exercising with friends or family is useful because people can motivate one another to keep going.
+Additionally, exercising with friends or family is useful because people are able to motivate one another to keep going.
 Any activity a person chooses is better than no activity.
 Walking is a great way to stay active and reduce stress; especially for beginners.

 3. Stop using items containing nicotine and cigarettes

 The good news is that quitting smoking improves physical health and boosts mental health by alleviating symptoms of stress, anxiety, and depression.
 As it stabilizes a person’s mental health, they become more resilient to threats.
-In other words, it can help improve our stress response.
+In other words, it helps improve our stress response.

-This strategy is important because smoking has a negative impact on health, meaning it can worsen stress and make a person more susceptible to mood problems.
+This strategy is important because smoking has a negative impact on health, meaning it worsens stress and makes a person more susceptible to mood problems.

 4. Learn and use relaxing techniques